EHB-TI/Groep5-Reservingstool_voor_winkeliers/README.md

 # Java-code
-Java code fot this project
+Java code fot this project.
+Edit by Ryan.